Multi Factor Authentication Solutions

 - Ensure that each user has at least one finger on each hand enrolled in a fingerprint-based authentication system.
 Frequent handwashing or lotion use can make fingerprint systems unreliable.

-Your organization will need to carefully consider where you would like to use multifactor authentication and determine what solutions are supported right for your unique needs.
+Your organization will need to carefully consider where you would like to use mult ifactor authentication solutions and determine what solutions are supported right for your unique needs.
 There are many potential options, each with its own pros and cons, but any MFA system will greatly improve the security of the accounts within your organization.

-Need help figuring out which MFA solution is right for you?
+Need help figuring out which MFA or managed cybersecurity solution is right for you?
 Contact Dataprise CYBER to get an expert opinion.